jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 container image is a waste of compute cycles.
 Likewise, repackaging the helm chart when only the application has changed is a waste.

-{:style="text-align:center;font-style: italic;background: lightsteelblue;border-radius: 24px;padding: 20px;"}
-Build artifacts should only change when the inputs that define them have changed.
+> Build artifacts should only change when the inputs that define them have changed.
 A change in any input artifact should trigger deployment.